Snorkeling, join us for an amazing experience

 Snorkeling as a sport or even as a physical exercise gets very little noticed in many parts of the world.
-A part of the reason is that it is so easy to learn the basics and cattle boats preach that anyone can do it.
+A part of the reason is that it is so easy to learn the basics

 Companies, around the Great Barrier Reef, take a different approach to snorkeling and recognize that there are many advantages to learning how to snorkel.